 Who’s Afraid Of The Big Bad Wolf

-Walt Disney Studios created a fun adaptation of Little Red Riding Hood.
-Join Red and The Three Little Pigs as they foil the big bad wolf’s evil schemes!
+Walt Disney Studios created a fun adaptation of the Little Red Riding Hood story.
+Join Little Red and The Three Little Pigs as they foil the big bad wolf’s evil schemes!

 Silly Symphony – The Big Bad Wolf

 Little Red Riding Hood PDF Download